zawie/zill412/README.md

 # 🥒 zill412
-This is a COMP 412 student made test suite.
+This is a COMP 412 student made test suite for lab1, lab2, and *probably* lab3!

 Implementation contributors:
 - Bill Qian ([@billqian06](https://github.com/billqian06))